Originally Presented on Thursday, July 30, 2020: 12-1 p.m. ET

 Join this webinar to learn the vital role that clinicians and other frontline staff play in the provision of client-centered, non-stigmatizing care.
 This webinar and its accompanying resources will prepare health care leadership to enact pregnancy options counseling and education protocols for all employees and eliminate inequitable practices.
 Additional continuing education resources for staff and administrators will be shared.

-This session was hosted on Thursday, July 30, 2020, and was the fifth session in ACU’s Policy & Practice Series.
+This session was the fifth session in ACU’s Policy & Practice Series.

 Disclaimer: This presentation on COVID-19 and reproductive health will review the best practices in providing neutral, non-directive, factual counseling and referrals for all pregnancy options, including abortion.
 The Hyde Amendment prohibits federal funds to be used to pay for abortion services outside of the exceptions for rape, incest, or if the pregnancy is determined to endanger the woman’s life.